alex-w-hunt/CTF_Writeups/Hack The Box/Active.md

 SMB         10.10.10.100    445    DC               Users
 ```

-Noticing that DNS was also available, I also did a quick check there looking for entries and if I could zone transfer.
+Noticing that DNS was also available, I also did a quick check for entries and if I could zone transfer.
 This did not yield any results.
 ```
 └──╼ $dig any active.htb @10.10.10.100